endurantgames/cosmiclegends/src/classes/shaper.md

 :   You've discovered that your powers aren't limited to a
     single substance but can be extended to other types of shaping.
-Add a Volume-number of Words from the Element Power Word list as Personal Power Words.
+Add number of Words from the Element Power Word list as Personal Power Words equal to the Volume.
 Add another at the start of each later Volume.

-TBD

-:   to be determined
+Power Overwhelming

+:   Your capacity for matter control is extraordinary, even for a hero.
+    Increase your maximum Might to 15.

 :::::::::::::::::::::::::::::::::::::

 ### Volume 3 Abilities

-At the start of Volume 3, choose an ability from this list, the Volume 1 list, or the Volume 2 list.
+At the start of Volume 3, choose an ability from this list or any previous list.

 ::::::::::: ability-list ::::::::::::
 TBD